exasol/exasol-virtual-schema/doc/dialects/exasol.md

 IDENTIFIED BY '<password>';
 ```

-Remember that Virtual Schema adapter (the part rewriting the original query) and the EXALoader (responsible for the `IMPORT` statement execution) can use different drivers!
-The adapter always uses JDBC, the EXALoader can use EXA connections, an Exasol-proprietary connection variant.

 ## Supported Capabilities

 The Exasol SQL dialect supports all capabilities that are supported by the virtual schema framework.